Varicose Veins FAQ Los Angeles

 In the week before your treatment, avoid taking NSAID medications, such as ibuprofen (Advil, Motrin).

-Is coronary bypass surgery possible after the removal of saphenous veins?
+Is coronary bypass surgery possible after saphenous vein removal?

-Are there any medicines or home remedies for varicose vein treatment?
+Are there any medicines or home remedies for varicose veins?